pachterlab/gget/docs/src/en/cosmic.md

 `-gv` `--grch_version`
 Version of the human GRCh reference genome the COSMIC database was based on (37 or 38).
 Default: 37

+`--keep_genome_info`
+Whether to keep genome information in the modified database for use with gget mutate.
+Default: False

 **Optional arguments (general)**
 `-o` `--out`
 Path to the file (or folder when downloading databases with the `download_cosmic` flag) the results will be saved in, e.g. 'path/to/results.json'.